-So it is no good being too pedantic but following rules is important for it is really quite disruptive when a writer breaks the rules.
-Inconsistency can be a problem, for example the switching of US and English spelling such as practice / practise and program / programme or numbers written as both digits (10) and in full (ten) at different points in a text.
-But it is also the breaking of the rules in the first place.
-For example I know academic colleagues who are quite OK about contractions in a text (isn’t, couldn’t, won’t) but for me I find contractions in academic writing holds me up – I suddenly notice the form of what is being said rather than the idea itself.
+So it is no good being too pedantic but following rules is important for it is really quite disruptive when a writer breaks the rules – for example the switching of US and English spelling such as practice / practise and program / programme or numbers written as both digits (10) and in full (ten) at different points in a text.
+But it is also the breaking of the rules in the first place which distracts.
+For example I know academic colleagues who are quite OK about contractions in a text (isn’t, couldn’t, won’t) but I find contractions hold me up – I suddenly notice the form of what is being said rather than the idea itself.
 And of course being stopped in your tracks is frustrating.
-I realise, of course, that if we all stuck rigidly to expectations around language then nothing would change and that would be wrong.
+I realise, of course, that if we all stuck rigidly to expectations around language then nothing would change.
 After all, it does not really matter in terms of meaning whether you contract is not or could not and, going further, would it really matter if we got rid of apostrophes completely as we could understand the meaning from context.
 But for the moment I want to follow the rules.

 Typos are disruptive too but they a different matter.
 They are not about wanting to change the rules but just things you missed.
 They are inevitable .
 For example with a colleague I have just finished writing a book about education research, as writers we checked each other’s work and later my partner kindly read the whole thing.
 The book was then proof read formally by the publisher, yet when it came back there were still a number of typos and for that matter one ‘howler’.
 These have been amended but there will be others we missed even after all this combined checking.
 I try not to worry as most people will miss them too and will be forgiving but it is distressing how typos leap of the page when you finally read a finished text.
 The good thing about Blogs is that mistakes are forgiven, they can also be rectified.